 Zache has gained coaching experience at the University of Notre Dame's summer camps and served as an assistant coach at both Bethel College and St. Joseph High School.
 She was also an ASA certified umpire from 2008 to 2012.

 Zache is a 2011 graduate of Bethel College where she earned bachelor’s degree in psychology.

-Deb Zache enters her fifth season as a volunteer assistant coach for the Belles in the 2017-18 academic year.
+Deb Zache enters her sixth season as a volunteer assistant coach for the Belles in the 2018-19 academic year.

 Deb has been involved in coaching softball at many levels over the past several years.
 She and her late husband, Rick Zache, were actively involved with instruction and coaching in the Niles Brandywine Girls Softball Association.
 The pair started the first travel team from the area, Intensity, in 2002.
 Intensity was a highly successful travel program and yielded many collegiate softball players over the years.

-Kendra Zache enters her second season as a volunteer pitching coach for the Belles in the 2017-18 academic year.
+Kendra Zache enters her third season as a volunteer pitching coach for the Belles in the 2018-19 academic year.